tytydraco/yessleep/out/Lost_Children.md

 Tom: "All of you, out now!
 I'll hold it off with this bat."

-(Sounds of pain can be heard from the monster as it gets hit by Tom with the bat)
+(Shrieks of pain can be heard from the monster as it gets hit by Tom with the bat)

 Tom: "Well, Brett?
 What are you waiting for?
 Get out of here!"